radoslaw-ern/overance/README.md

 ## Description

 This is a web application that allows you to manage your data in a form.
-You can add and delete fields with some predefined limitations:
+The fields can be added and deleted with some predefined limitations:

 - 3 fields initially
 - 10 fields maximum